nicobokhari13/Budget_Linear_Regression/README.md

 A graph is produced with the plot of the Training Set and the Target Function h(x) represented by a linear combination of weights (w) and the normalized input year (x)

-Normalization was applied to both the input and output of the Training Set.
-The RMSE was calcualted with non-normalized h(x) values and non-normalized Training output (The Training output was transformed from normalized space to original space.
+Z-Score Normalization was applied to both the input and output of the Training Set.
+RMSE was calclated with this normalization applied.

+Output file 'w.dat' provides coefficients for the terms in Target Function Polynomial.